Louise Leung Larson

-Louise Leung Larson (February 16, 1905 - October 1, 1988) was a Chinese American journalist, who was the first Asian American reporter to work on a mainstream daily newspaper, the Los Angeles Record.
+Louise Leung Larson (February 16, 1905 – October 1, 1988) was a Chinese American journalist, who was the first Asian American reporter to work on a mainstream daily newspaper, the Los Angeles Record.

 Early life

-Larson was born Mamie Louise Tom on February 16, 1905, to Tom Cherng How and Wong Bing Woo, who were originally from Guangdong province in China.
+Larson was born Mamie Louise Tom on February 16, 1905, to Tom Cherng How and Wong Bing Woo, who were originally from Guangdong in China.
 Her parents married in 1895 and by 1902 the couple were settled in Los Angeles.
 Her father changed the family name from Tom to Leung.
 He was a self-taught herbalist and ran a successful business treating both Chinese and white American patients.

 Larson grew up in a wealthy family, with six siblings and several servants, which was unusual for Chinese American households at the time.
 Additionally, Larson's household growing up included people of many different races including white women working as receptionists for her father's business, and Chinese and black folk assisting with meal preparations, child care, and household work.

 The family experienced racism, and her father, like many other Chinese American herbalists, was targeted and arrested many times.
 Larson experienced racism notably during World War II when she was mistaken for being Japanese.